 More tummy tuck options can include customized variations from an extended tummy tuck, which involves removal of large amounts of excess skin, to a circumferential belt lipectomy.
 This procedure combines a traditional tummy tuck with a thigh and buttock lift, treating excess skin from the abdomen down to the thighs, and is typically performed on patients who have undergone significant weight loss.

-The best tummy tuck candidates are men and women who would like to achieve smooth abdominal contours by removing excess stomach skin and fatty tissue and repairing any loose or separated abdominal muscles.
+The best candidates for a tummy tuck in Chicago are men and women who would like to achieve smooth abdominal contours by removing excess stomach skin and fatty tissue and repairing any loose or separated abdominal muscles.
 However, it’s important that patients understand that tummy tucks are not weight loss alternatives.
 Therefore, patients should achieve their goal weight prior to undergoing tummy tuck surgery.
 The most common tummy tuck patients have undergone weight loss or pregnancy, resulting in baggy skin, stubborn fatty deposits and loose abdominals.
 Smokers and individuals who fluctuate in their body weight are not good candidates.

 Tummy tucks are not intended to help you lose weight, so the best candidates are men or women who are already at or near their ideal weight.
 It’s also important to be in good overall physical and mental health, and to have realistic expectations about your results.

 Dr. Placik takes care to place your incision near the pubic bone, which is low enough that the scar – which should heal up to become much less apparent over time – can almost always be concealed beneath traditional underwear and bathing suit bottoms.
 Because of this, most people will never know you’ve had a tummy tuck unless you choose to tell them.